Exclude test packages from build output

 When customers that have an existing build definition from Platform update 3 or earlier upgrade, they won't see the build definition automatically updated.
 To use the new feature, these customers must make a few manual edits to the build definition (see below for details).

 The new feature exposes a new optional parameter for the package creation step in the build process.
 Because this parameter is managed by a build variable, you can easily adjust it.

-In Microsoft Visual Studio Team Services (VSTS), on the Build & Release page, under Builds, on the All Definitions tab, find your build definition.
+In Microsoft Azure DevOps, on the Build & Release page, under Builds, on the All Definitions tab, find your build definition.
 Click the ellipsis (…), and then click Edit.

 On the Variables tab, notice that the new build definition has a variable that is named PackagingExclusions.

 In the PackagingExclusions variable, specify a comma-separated list of the names of packages that should not be packaged into the deployable package.

 The name of a package isn't necessarily the name of the model.
 Instead, the package name is typically the name of the folder where the model resides.
 Alternatively, you can copy and paste the package name from the descriptor file of one of the package's models.
 (In the XML, you can find the package name in the ModelModule field.)

 For example, you have one package that is named MyCompanysAwesomeTests and another package that is named ContosoTaskRecordingTests, and you want to exclude both these packages from the deployable package.
 In this case, the value for the PackagingExclusions variable will look like this.